Isaac-Ndirangu-Muturi-749/alx-airbnb-database/database-adv-script/README.md

 ### Queries Included
 1. **Aggregation**: Counts the total number of bookings per user.
 2. **Window Function**: Ranks properties based on the number of bookings.

-## Usage
-Run the queries in a PostgreSQL environment to view results.